Gagniuc/Antivirus-Engines/README.md

 ![Author](https://github.com/Gagniuc/Antivirus-Engines/blob/main/img/author.png)

-Why it matters: It documents the foundations of how AV engines are designed, how detection pipelines work, the tradeoffs between signatures, heuristics, emulation, machine learning, and how engines adapt to evasive techniques.
+The book documents the foundations of how AV engines are designed, how detection pipelines work, the tradeoffs between signatures, heuristics, emulation, machine learning, and how engines adapt to evasive techniques.

-Historical significance: Recognized as the first book centered on AV engines, it fills a long-standing gap between scattered academic papers and product-focused documentation.
+Recognized as the first book centered on AV engines, it fills a long-standing gap between scattered academic papers and product-focused documentation.

 What it covers: Core detection strategies, performance and scalability concerns, packer/unpacker integration, sandboxing/emulation, signature lifecycle, telemetry/feedback loops, and future directions for engine design.